ILYMUN/gatsby-website/content/pages/committees.md

 ### Special Conference

-* What is sovereignty in a globalised world?
+* What is Sovereignty in a Globalised World?

 </div>